PaulHazelden/TheOtherPlace/README.md

 One thing I have recently done is to break down the tasks so that the various parts become more manageable, and to make it easier for other people to step in and help.

+If you would like to support the publication of *Jesus and the Other Place*, or you have a story about the impact that believing in eternal conscious torment of the unsaved had on you - or of the conseuqnces of being told that you must believe it, when you had doubts - then please complete this short form.
+Thanks!

 The current [Task List](Task_List.md) includes links to the other information about the book and progress towards publication.